 ORIGIN: Made in Canada

-The 'Chelsea' is an iconic boot silhouette and has become a by-word for Man About Town modern styling.
-This iteration is a 6" ankle boot inspired by a 70's archival style known as the 'Romeo' which Viberg have treated to their re-developed modelling which delivers a clean lined, single piece upper.
-The leather - 'Rowdy’, is a combination chrome & vegetable tannage that uses dense cowhides that are fat-liquored, mill-dyed, and hand-waxed with an emulsified oil blend that produces a remarkably durable and rare leather with extreme pull-up and patina qualities.
-Spot on style with next level construction, where will they take you?
+The Chelsea is an iconic boot silhouette and has become a by-word for modern styling.
+This iteration is a 6" ankle boot inspired by a ‘70s archival style known as the 'Romeo'.
+Viberg have treated this boot to their re-developed modelling which delivers a clean lined, single piece upper.
+The leather - 'Rowdy’, is a combination chrome & vegetable tannage that uses dense cowhides that are fat liquored, mill dyed, and hand-waxed with an emulsified oil blend.
+This produces a remarkably durable and rare leather with extreme pull-up and patina qualities.
+Finished with 360 Storm welt construction.

 FREE UK delivery on orders over £50.